 - traditional no-charge subscription-based publishing, where the article will be available only to subscribing readers and institutions.

-Authors can continue to make their articles available using the Green open access model, subject to the journal’s policy.
-For further information, see above.
+Authors can continue to make their articles available using the Green open access model, subject to the journal’s policy – see above.

 May I apply the open access provisions of the deal to past or recent publications?

-No. The open access provisions are only available for papers submitted between January 1, 2020 and 31 December 2022.
+No. The open access provisions are only available for papers accepted for publication between January 1, 2023 and 31 December 2025.